 INTRODUCTION

 Personality traits are important to the field of Industrial and Organizational Psychology in that they have been proved to predict a variety of work-related outcomes, including turnover (Salgado, 2000), task performance (Barrick & Mount, 1991; Salgado, 1997; Hrutz & Donovan, 2000; Hogan & Holland, 2003), organizational citizenship behavior (OCB; Borman, Penner, Allen, & Motowidlo, 2001), counterproductive work behavior (CWB; Donnellan, Spilman, Garcia, & Conger, 2014), leadership (Judge, Bono, Ilies, & Gerhardt, 2002), and job satisfaction (Judge, Heller, & Mount, 2002).
-In personnel selection, the good criterion-related validity along with their weak correlation with intelligence (Tett, Jackson, & Rothstein, 1991) have made personality tests an ideal supplement for intelligence tests.
+In personnel selection, their good criterion-related validity along with their weak correlation with intelligence (Tett, Jackson, & Rothstein, 1991) have made personality tests an ideal supplement for intelligence tests.

 However, comparisons across groups are meaningless if the test is lacking measurement equivalence (ME; Drasgow & Kanfer, 1985).
-Without ME, it’s hard to know if the observed mean score difference is due to true group difference or the relationships that vary across groups between the latent variable and the observed score (Raju, Laffitte, & Byrne, 2002).
-According to Drasgow (1984), ME was obtained when participants from different groups had the same expected observed score as long as they were at the same latent trait level.
+Without ME, it’s hard to know if an observed mean score difference is due to true group differences or to relationships that vary across groups between the latent variable and the observed scores (Raju, Laffitte, & Byrne, 2002).
+According to Drasgow (1984), ME is obtained when participants from different groups have the same expected observed score as long as they were at the same latent trait level.
 To test for ME in cross-cultural personality tests, we are not being paranoid, because over the years, measurement non-equivalence has been found in items on a variety of cross-cultural personality tests, including the English-language version of the Trier Personality Inventory (TPI; Elllis, Becker, & Kimmel, 1993), the English-language version of the NEO Personality Inventory (NEO-PI; Huang, Church, & Katigbak, 1997), the Big Five Mini-Markers (Saucier, 1994; Nye, Roberts, Saucier, & Zhou, 2008), and the Rosenberg Self-esteem Scale (Baranik, Lakey, Lance, Hua, & Meade, 2008).
 The prevalence of measurement non-equivalence in personality tests makes it necessary that we always assess ME before scores are compared across groups or any selection decisions are made based upon these scores.

-The two major approaches to studying ME are Confirmatory Factor Analytic (CFA) mean and covariance structure (MACS), and Differential Item Functioning (DIF).
+The two major approaches to the study of ME are Confirmatory Factor Analytic (CFA) mean and covariance structure (MACS) analysis, and Differential Item Functioning (DIF).
 The former examines whether a common factor model exists across groups (Raju et al., 2002) and focuses on testing three levels of measurement invariance, which are configural, metric, and scalar invariance (Vandenberg & Lance, 2000).
 According to Horn and McArdle (1992), configural invariance should be achieved before the other two types of measurement invariance can be teste.
-Configural invariance is the weakest type of ME that stands for the existence of the same number of factors and similar loading patterns across groups.
-Metric variance refers to factor loadings being invariant across groups.
-Scalar invariance, the strongest form of invariance of the three, implies that when items regress on latent variables, they have the same intercepts across groups (Steenkamp & Baumgartner, 1998).
+Configural invariance is the weakest type of ME, and it tests for the existence of the same number of factors and similar loading patterns across groups.
+Metric invariance refers to factor loadings being invariant across groups.
+Scalar invariance, the strongest form of invariance of the three, implies that, in addition to metric invariance, when items are regressed on latent variables, they have the same intercepts across groups (Steenkamp & Baumgartner, 1998).